OttieOtter

 Ferry

-Once we arrived on the Mexican side of the border, we were still a mile away from Boquillas Del Carmen.
-The options to get to town were by car; by horseback; by donkey; or just walk, if you don't mind the heat, or don't want to pay $5 for the round-trip.
-We decided to take the car ride in, but I think we will choose a donkey or horse next time.
-It would probably have been a smoother ride...
+Once we arrived with Paul and Linda on the Mexican side of the border, we were still a mile away from Boquillas Del Carmen.
+The options to get to town were by car, horseback, donkey, or foot if you didn't mind the heat or didn't want to pay $5 for the round-trip.
+We decided to take the car ride option.
+In a later year, we chose to ride a donkey into town.
+Big mistake!
+That was the longest, bumpiest mile I have ever traveled.

 Donkeys at Boquillas Crossing